 Scunthorpe Central is an official online centre delivering basic digital skills drop-in sessions.
 This is aimed at building up your basic digital skills for those who lack confidence helping you to use online tools, for example, how to make a video call, learning how to shop safely online or search for a job etc.

-When not bound by Government restrictions, digital devices are available for library members to use in all of our static libraries.
+Digital devices are available for library members to use in all of our static libraries.
 You must be a member of North Lincolnshire libraries to use a library computer/device.
 Anyone can join the library free of charge, even if they live outside of the area or outside of the UK.

 If you wish to join the library, please email firstname.lastname@example.org.